inuitwallet/nuberrypi/PKGBLD/nuberrypi-info/README.md

-## peerbox-info
+## nuberrypi-info

-Peerbox-info is utily to display statistics on running Peerbox.
+NuBerryPi-info is utily to display statistics on running NuBerryPi.
 There are several modes of operation:

-> peerbox-info
+> nuberrypi-info

 will display general info.

-> peerbox-info -a or peerbox-info --all
+> nuberrypi-info -a or nuberrypi-info --all

 will display **all** information.

 (Avoid using this output for public showing as it contains some private information.)

-> peerbox-info --public
+> nuberrypi-info --public

 will show general information but will hide private data (ip, balance, serial number) This is great for showing on forums, etc.

-> peerbox-info -s or peerbox-info --system
+> nuberrypi-info -s or nuberrypi-info --system

 will display only system diagnostics.

 Example output:

-    Peerbox system info:
+    NuBerryPi system info:
     {
     "average load": [
         0.45,